Doctoral student (Ph.D.)

 C. Mirabito, D.N.
 Subramani, T. Lolla, J. P.J.
 Haley, A. Jain, P.F.J.
 Lermusiaux, C. Li, D. Yue, Y. Liu, F. Hover, N. Pulsone, J. Edwards, K. Railey, and G. Shaw

-60th OCEANS Conference, Oceans MTS/IEEE Aberdeen, June 2017
+OCEANS 2017 60th OCEANS Conference, MTS/IEEE Aberdeen

-Time-optimal path planning for underwater robot
+Time-optimal path planning for underwater robots

 Short papers